Become, and remain, wealthy.

 People become, and stay, millionaires by budgeting and controlling expenses.
 Being frugal is especially important—saving money instead of spending it on unnecessary items will go a long way in improving your financial situation.
 Most importantly, be sure to set financial goals for yourself to reach; this will keep you on track.

-Set an annual budget.
+Set and follow an annual budget.

 Give yourself, and your family, a budget for the year—this budget should cover food, clothing and shelter.
 This should also include birthday and holiday gifts, babysitters, day-care fees, financial advice, club dues, vacations, insurance, etc. To get an idea of how much your family spends currently, keep a monthly record of each and every expenditure made over the period of a few months.